In re Broadcom Corp. Securities Litigation

 New Mexico Obtains $160.5 Million Settlement

 In December 2009, New Mexico reached an agreement-in-principle with Broadcom and the individual defendants to resolve this matter for $160.5 million.
 At the time of the settlement, this represented the second largest up-front cash settlement ever recovered from a company accused of options backdating.
 On June 1, 2010, the Honorable Manuel L. Real of the United States District Court for the Central District of California granted preliminary approval of the settlement.
-On August 2, 2010, the Court granted final approval of the settlement.
+On August 2, 2010, the court granted final approval of the settlement.

 The deadline for filing a proof of claim form was August 13, 2010.
-The Settlement is currently being distributed to Authorized Claimants.